TBST-Digital/laravel_exam_/README.md

 ### Guidelines
 - To be created thru laravel
+- Must use either vuejs, react or angular (VueJS preferred)
 - Must be api driven
 - Should have validations
 - Should have single photo upload per recipe